-The implementation of the Protection & Resilience Framework is supported by systematic monitoring and reporting based on self-assessments by AGL and periodic reviews by Allianz Group.
-Identified deficiencies shall be reported via the AGL Head of Protection & Resilience to the COO who is in charge of Protection & Resilience.
+The implementation of the Protection and Resilience Framework is supported by systematic monitoring and reporting based on self-assessments by AGL and periodic reviews by Allianz Group.
+Identified deficiencies are reported via the AGL Head of Protection and Resilience to the Chief Operating Officer who is in charge of Protection and Resilience.